-In the early 20th century, there was no such thing as a Black business district in the Southeast.
+In the early 20th century, there was no such thing as an African-American business district in the Southeast.
 Jim Crow laws authorizing the separation of races excluded Blacks from White-owned businesses across Birmingham.
-This forced Black businesses to move in and around the Fourth Avenue district.
-Over the years, the Fourth Avenue business district became a booming hub, complete with packed theaters and a vibrant city life with restaurants and Jazz clubs.
+This forced African-American businesses to move in and around the Fourth Avenue district.
+Over the years, the Fourth Avenue business district became a booming hub, complete with packed theaters and a vibrant city life with restaurants and jazz clubs.

-Although the Masonic Temple was built for the Masons, the building was made up of retail space on the ground floor with a soda fountain and drug store.
+Although the Masonic Temple was built for the Masons, the building was made up of retail tenants on the ground floor including a drug store and hair salon.
 There was also a pool hall in the basement.
-Professional offices as well as office space for the Masons were on the upper floors.

-The entire construction cost of $658,000 was paid by contributions, therefore zero debt was accrued.
-The building relies on annual contributions from the Prince Hall Free Masons to pay for maintenance and upkeep.
-The Masonic Temple, at the time of completion, was the largest, most state of the art facility built and paid for by Negroes in the entire world.
+The entire construction cost of $658,000 was paid by contributions, therefore zero debt was accrued by the Masons.
+The Masonic Temple relies on annual contributions from the Prince Hall Free Masons to pay for maintenance and upkeep.
+The building, at the time of completion, was the largest, most state of the art facility built and paid for by Negroes in the entire world.

-The Masonic Temple building housed the state headquarters for the Prince Hall Masons and the Order of the Eastern Star.
-Dozens of offices of notable African-American professionals, organizations, and businesses were inside the Masonic Temple.
+The Colored Masonic Temple housed the Alabama headquarters for the Prince Hall Masons and the Order of the Eastern Star.
+Dozens of offices of notable African-American professionals, organizations, and businesses were located inside.

-Arthur Shores, who played a key role in many court cases and lawsuits regarding voting and education, had an office here.
-In addition, the Masonic Temple served as the exclusive social and cultural center for the African-American community of Birmingham during segregation.
+Arthur Shores, who played a key role in many court cases and lawsuits regarding voting and education, had an office on one of the upper floors.
+In addition, the Masonic Temple served as the exclusive social and cultural center for Birmingham’s African-American community during segregation.

 The State of Alabama Department of Archives credits this Colored Masonic Temple with creating the second major wave of African-American businesses in the city of Birmingham.